top of page

 As someone with a natural ability to summon my inner 2-year-old, for years I've wondered "but why"?

 Why do we need to do this?
-I've spent countess hours on annual reports that usually involve 90% of the org staff to get all the facts and figures right and makes me question my career choice.
+I've spent countless hours on annual reports that usually involve 90% of the org staff to get all the facts and figures right and makes me question my career choice.
 Here is a summary of the results from this esteemed publication over my 20 years and over $50 million fundraising career:

 • 🦗Crickets.🦗 The most common response is no response at all to the annual report.
 I imagine a donor getting this beautiful thing in the mail or in their email and moving it from place to place around their home or desktop not knowing what to do with it.